Chris Coghlan: Chicago Cubs

 In January 2014, Coghlan signed a minor league deal including a spring training invitation with the Chicago Cubs.
 On May 3, the Cubs selected his contract from the Triple-A Iowa Cubs.
 He played in 125 games with the Cubs, switching between left and center field, with 385 at bats, hitting .283 with 9 home runs and 41 RBI's.
 He was most often used as a leadoff hitter and had an on-base percentage (OBP) of .352.

 Oakland Athletics

 On February 25, 2016, the Cubs traded Coghlan to the Oakland Athletics for right-handed pitcher Aaron Brooks.
 While with the A's Coghlan batted .146.

 Second stint with the Chicago Cubs

 On June 9, 2016, the Athletics traded Coghlan to the Cubs for Arismendy Alcántara.
-Coghlan played 48 games with the Cubs to finish 2016, batting .252 with a home run and 16 RBI.
+Coghlan played 48 games with the Chicago Cubs to finish 2016, batting .252 with a home run and 16 RBI.
 Overall in 2016, combined with both teams, Coghlan played 99 total games with a .188 average, six home runs, and 30 RBI.
-The Cubs finished the season with a 103–58 record, clinching the NL Central division.
-The Cubs would eventually win the World Series over the Cleveland Indians, ending their 108-year long drought.
+The Cubs finished the season with a 103–58 record, winning the NL Central division.
+Coghlan played in the 2016 World Series, which the Cubs would eventually win over the Cleveland Indians, ending their 108-year long drought.